deepak5141/deepak5141/README.md

-- 👋 Hi, I’m @deepak5141
+- 👋 Hi, I’m @deepak5141 a tech enthusiastic.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Programming, Machine learning and Natural Language Processing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Natural Language Processing and Data Science.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some ML projects based on cutting edge technology .
-- 📫 How to reach me ...
+- 📫 How to reach me ... mail me at : deepak_ug@cse.nits.ac.in

 <!---
 deepak5141/deepak5141 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.